libmcu/libmcu/modules/ratelim/README.md

 ## Time Source Override
 `ratelim_get_time_seconds()` supplies the elapsed time used by the bucket leak calculation.
-Generic hosted builds use a POSIX `time()` based port by default, while ESP-IDF and Zephyr builds use their platform uptime sources.
+Generic hosted builds use a POSIX `clock_gettime()` based port with `CLOCK_MONOTONIC` by default, while ESP-IDF and Zephyr builds use their platform uptime sources.

 Override `ratelim_get_time_seconds()` to provide an application-specific time source.
 The returned value is in seconds and must be non-negative and monotonic